Does a larger brain imply greater intelligence? This is a key question for those studying brain evolution.

 Animal species with paternal care of offspring are especially ready to energetically afford bigger brains.
 Help from other group members is far less essential to the evolution of a large brain.
 In their study, the scientists looked at brain sizes and the degree and frequency of paternal and alloparental care in around 480 mammalian species.

-Biologist Sandra Heldstab said, “Fathers help consistently and dependable with the rearing of offspring, whereas assistance from other group members, such as elder siblings, for instance, is far less reliable.
+Biologist Sandra Heldstab said, “Fathers help consistently and dependably with the rearing of offspring, whereas assistance from other group members, such as elder siblings, for instance, is far less reliable.
 For example, in the case of wolves and African wild dogs – two mammal species with large brains -, elder siblings often help out less, and they look out for themselves first when food is scarce.
 Sometimes they even steal the prey that parents bring for the infants.
 The father, in contrast, actually steps up his willingness to help his young offspring when environmental conditions worsen.”

 Shedding light on other species like meerkats and prairie voles, for instance, elder siblings often defect to a different group when they reach puberty and, unlike the father, are no longer available to help the mother.
 Furthermore, the quality of the paternal help is typically better than assistance given by other group members, who are frequently youthful and inexperienced.